Literacy & Numeracy

 Summer 2022 results

-Every teacher is a teacher of literacy and Numeracy: staff are armed with students reading ages and tailor curriculum reading material to suit the needs of the students, as well utilising the literacy marking codes to improve students' written communication.
+Every teacher is a teacher of literacy and numeracy: staff are armed with students' reading ages and tailor curriculum reading material to suit the needs of the students, as well as utilising literacy marking codes to improve students' written communication across all subjects.

 Everything we do at West Exe is research informed.

 Reading is at the heart of this school,